Surgery for testicular cancer

-All stages of testicular cancer are treated with surgery.
-The testicle (or testicles) with cancer are taken out of the scrotum through a cut (incision) in the groin.
-The surgeon also cuts through the spermatic cord that attaches the testicle to the belly (abdomen).
-This is known as a radical inguinal orchiectomy.
-If both testicles are removed, the man can no longer make sperm cells and can no longer father children (he becomes infertile).
+All stages of testicular cancer are treated with this surgery.
+The testicle (or testicles) with cancer are taken out of the scrotum through a cut (incision) made just above the pubic area.
+The surgeon cuts through the spermatic cord that attaches the testicle to the belly (abdomen).

-Depending on the type and stage of your cancer, some lymph nodes behind the belly (abdomen) may also be removed.
-This can be done at the same time or during a second operation.
-This operation is called a retroperitoneal lymph node dissection.
-A large cut (incision) is often needed to remove these lymph nodes.
-This is a difficult and long operation.
-It should be done by a surgeon who does them often.
+Depending on the type and stage of your cancer, some lymph nodes at the back of the belly (abdomen) may also be removed.
+This can be done at the same time as the orchiectomy or during a second operation.
+Not all patients with testicular cancer need to have lymph nodes removed, so it’s important to discuss this with your doctor.

-In some cases, the surgeon can remove lymph nodes through very small cuts in the belly.
-A narrow lighted tube with a camera (called a laparoscope) is used so the surgeon can see inside.
-Long, thin tools are put in the cuts to do the surgery.
-The surgeon's hands are not inside the patient's body during surgery.
-Although there are advantages to this type of surgery-- for example, the patient recovers much more quickly-- there is not yet agreement about whether it is as good as the standard operation.
-That is why if the lymph nodes removed contain cancer, the patient is often treated with chemotherapy, as well.
+In some cases, the surgeon can remove lymph nodes through very small cuts in the belly using a narrow lighted tube with a small video camera (called a laparoscope) and special instruments.
+Although the patient recovers much more quickly with this type of surgery, doctors are not sure if it is as good as the standard operation.
+So if the removed lymph nodes have cancer cells, the patient is often treated with chemotherapy, as well.
 This approach should only be used if the surgeon has a lot of experience with this surgery.